skochinsky/Sharp86/readme.md

 ## Hosting Sharp86

-To host Sharp86, first create an instance of it, or derive a class from it and provide an implementation of a memory bus and a port bus:
+To host Sharp86, first create an instance of it, or derive a class from it and provide an implementation of the `IMemoryBus` and `IPortBus` interfaces:

 ```cs
 class MyMachine : Sharp86.CPU, IMemoryBus, IPortBus